LILAC: Flower of the Delaware

 Successful major seaports have been vital to this country’s growth, as entry points for goods, raw materials and immigrants, and for export of manufactured items.
 Well-marked navigable channels for the passage of ships are indispensable to the success of ports and safe navigation relies on the system of lighthouses, range lights, and buoys.

 Built for the U.S. Lighthouse Service, the lighthouse tender LILAC was contracted for on August 16, 1931 and her keel laid at the Pusey and Jones Shipyard in Wilmington, Delaware on August 16, 1932.
-LILAC was launched on May 26, 1933.
+Nine months later, LILAC was launched on May 26, 1933.
 Kristi Putnam, daughter of George Putnam, legendary Commissioner of Lighthouses, was the sponsor who christened the ship that day.
-All U.S. lighthouse tenders were named for flowers and trees.

 LILAC is 174-1/2 feet long with a 32-ft beam.
 Her riveted steel hull is painted black, like all lighthouse and buoy tenders and most workboats, such as icebreakers and tugs.
 This hides the bumps and scrapes that are an inevitable part of their work.
 LILAC was built to be extremely stable and she is equipped with a steam-powered boom so she could lift buoys weighing 14 tons or more.
 Her sides are nearly vertical and a section of each bulwark on the well deck can be lifted out to make the job of moving buoys onto the deck easier.
 She has a wheelhouse with a wide field of view that allowed the captain to simultaneously maneuver the ship and observe what was happening on deck and alongside while handling a buoy.